annoybot/yule_log/README.md

 ```

 In most cases, no extra config is needed—just name your struct and fields to match the names used in the
-ULOG subscription.
-The macros will infer the ULOG names by converting your struct and
+ULOG.
+Only include the fields you need.

-field names to lower camel case.
+The macros will infer the ULOG names by converting your struct and field names to lower camel case.

 ⚠️You can override the default mapping
 if needed: `#[yule_log(subscription_name = "...", multi_id = N)]`.

 #### 3. List all subscriptions in an enum

-Declare an enum where each variant wraps one of your ULogData structs, and annotate it with
+Declare an enum where each variant wraps one of your ULogData structs, and annotate it with:
 `#[derive(ULogMessages)]`.

 ```rust